Midsummer on the Landing Book Shelves

 Ireland Reads Day: Squeezing in a read (or two)

-Today’s Landing Tales post is written in support of the #Ireland Reads day, so I want to talk a little about my memories of my early reading life (once upon a time in Birmingham) going back to where it all started, with a quick delve into the Landing Book Shelves.
+Today’s Landing Tales post is written in support of the Irish Government initiative, #Ireland Reads Day, which is supported by public libraries.
+So, I want to talk a little about my memories of my early reading life (once upon a time in Birmingham) going back to where it all started, with a quick delve into the Landing Book Shelves.
 I hope to give you a little insight into what started me off on a lifetime love of books and reading.
 And of course, today I will certainly be squeezing in a read.
 Though in fairness, it’s more a case of trying to stop me squeezing in a loooong read…

 My relationship with books goes back a long way.
 Like many people, I can trace that love back to all those old familiar nursery rhymes and songs, many of which will never be forgotten.
 Then it’s a short step onto children’s poems such as those of AA Milne, whose ‘The King’s Breakfast’ was one of my early favourites.
 Nowadays, just like the poor old king, ‘I do like a little bit of butter to my bread’ in the mornings!
 Although, I am also of the view that ‘marmalade is tasty, if it’s very thickly spread’, so I’m at one with the Dairymaid on that issue.